genderkit/genderkit/_articles/cyproterone.md

 {% endcapture %}
 {% include warning warning=warn %}

-{% capture warn %}
-Taking cyproterone without also taking another sex hormone (e.g. [oestrogen]({% link _articles/oestrogen.md %}) and/or [testosterone]({% link _articles/testosterone.md %}) can cause osteoporosis.
-{% endcapture %}
-{% include warning warning=warn %}
+Cyproterone may cause erectile dysfunction.
+If this is not desired, it can be treated with [sildenafil]({% link _articles/sildenafil.md %}), [tadalafil]({% link _articles/tadalafil.md %}) or [vardenafil]({% link _articles/vardenafil.md %}).

+### Are there other options?

+In the UK GnRH (gonadotropin releasing hormone) agonists are generally prescribed instead, as they cause fewer side effects.
+These are described in more detail on the [GnRH agonists page]({% link _articles/gnrh-agonists.md %}).

+### More information

 Cyproterone acetate (Androcur) is a drug that reduces the amount that the body reacts to testosterone.
 It also reduces levels of the hormones that cause the body to produce testosterone {% cite seal2017 -l 235 %}.

-In the UK GnRH (gonadotropin releasing hormone) agonists are generally prescribed instead, as they cause fewer side effects.
-These are described in more detail on the [GnRH agonists page]({% link _articles/gnrh-agonists.md %}).

 In some cases, a short course of cyproterone is used in patients with testes receiving treatment with GnRH agonists to reduce the effects of the initial spike in testosterone levels caused by these medications {% cite seal:2007 -l 170 %}.

-Cyproterone may cause erectile dysfunction.
-If this is not desired, it can be treated with [sildenafil]({% link _articles/sildenafil.md %}), [tadalafil]({% link _articles/tadalafil.md %}) or [vardenafil]({% link _articles/vardenafil.md %}).

 ### References